rhiannonmcn/the-book-nook/README.md

 ![Bookshelf page desktop - user not logged in](docs/images/bookshelf-desktop.png)

-* There is a search function, which searches the approved books in the database using two parameters; Title and Author.
+* There is a **search function**, which searches the approved books in the database using two parameters; Title and Author.
 The enter button on the keyboard and the search button on the website can be used to trigger the search.
 To exit the search function, the X button can be clicked.
 * The Bookshelf contains a list of books that are approved and ordered by the date they were added.
 * In mobile view, just the book image can be seen and in desktop view the title, author and start of the book blurb can be seen.
 * If a book is uploaded without an image, a placeholder image is set.